ontologyportal/sigmakee/README.txt

 that will check for user roles.
 At some point in the future this may be changed to a more flexible scheme of access rights driven from a file or database mapping roles to allowed functions.

+You'll need to start the database server with

+ java -jar h2-1.4.197.jar -webAllowOthers -tcpAllowOthers

+and you'll need to change JDBCstring in PasswordService.java to your path instead of /home/apease and recompile

 Old Installation Notes
 ======================